microservices-suite/node-microservices-suite/README.md

 ## Overview

 Welcome to the Microservices Suite project!
-This suite is a collection of microservices built on top of the Nx monorepo management framework and npm workspaces.
+This suite is a collection of microservices built using the monorepo strategy built on top of yarn workspaces concept.
 It utilizes Docker containers and Kubernetes for orchestration, providing a scalable and efficient solution for various application needs.

 ## Features

 This suite includes the following microservices:

-1. **Notification Service**: Handles sending notifications to users via various channels such as email, SMS, or push notifications.

-2. **Upload Service**: Manages file uploads, ensuring secure and efficient handling of files within the application.

-3. **Payment Service**: Facilitates payment processing, integrating with payment gateways and managing transactions securely.
+1. **Enforce DRY principles**: Collocating code encourages code sharing, reduce code duplication as in multi-repo strategy and save time to scaffold a microservice by building on existing boiler plate or reusable functionaliy.

+2. **Collaboration**: Learning by reading code authored by others as you work within the same repository its easier to kick bad habits and pick up some good ones from your peers.

+3. **Hoist common development chores**: Manage common files like `.gitignore` from a central place <root-directory>.

+4. **Easily integrate developmnent automation**: Manage task runner configurations and docker-compose from <root-directory> to easily automate repetitive workflows.

+5. **Code sharing anywhere**: Easily publish and import organization-scoped libraries to npm registry with `yarn publish` and `yarn add <@microservices-suite/foo>`.

+6. **Easily containerize and scale**: Decouple every microservice to scale individually. `no-hoist yarn workspace` feature ofcouse with our smart scripts to package your `image` enables every microservice to pack all her `austronaut 🚀 suite to land and explore the moon` 😎.

 ## Technologies Used

-- **Nx Monorepo Management Framework**: Enables efficient code sharing and collaboration among multiple projects within a single repository.

-- **npm Workspaces**: Simplifies managing multiple packages within a single repository, making it easier to handle dependencies and scripts.
+- **Yarn Workspaces**: Simplifies managing multiple packages within a single repository, encouraging code sharing, reducing code duplication, making it easier to handle dependencies and scripts.

 - **Docker Containers**: Provides lightweight, portable, and self-sufficient containers for packaging and deploying microservices.

 - **Kubernetes (k8s)**: Offers automated deployment, scaling, and management of containerized applications, ensuring reliability and scalability.